-CvMab-6 targeting RBD and CvMab-62 targeting S2 were broadly reactive antibodies, and their binding to spike proteins of variants including the Wuhan strain, D614G, Alpha, Delta, and Omicron BA.1, were confirmed by western blot and indirect immunofluorescence analyses (Figures 1A, 1B, 1C, and 1D, respectively).
-The anti-S2 antibody, CvMab-62, but not the anti-RBD antibody, CvMab-6, showed weak but selective inhibition against pseudotyped and authentic SARS-CoV-2 infections only at high concentrations (Figures 1E-1G).
-The combination of CvMab-6 and CvMab-62 showed no synergistic effects (Figure 1H).
+CvMab-6 targeting RBD and CvMab-62 targeting S2 were broadly reactive antibodies, and their binding to spike proteins of variants including the Wuhan strain, D614G, Alpha, Delta, and Omicron BA.1, BA.5.2, and BA.2.75 were confirmed by western blot and indirect immunofluorescence analyses (Figures 1A-1D, respectively).
+From the western blot analysis, we observed less fragmentation of the full length omicron spike proteins, which aligns with the results of previous reports.
+The anti-S2 antibody, CvMab-62, but not the anti-RBD antibody, CvMab-6, showed weak but selective inhibition against pseudotyped and authentic SARS-CoV-2 infections only at high concentrations (Figures 1E and 1F).
+The combination of CvMab-6 and CvMab-62 showed no synergistic effects (Figure 1G).
 These results indicated that the anti-S2 antibodies CvMab-62 and anti-RBD CvMab-6 are non-neutralizing antibodies compared to the previously reported neutralizing antibodies.

 The CvMab-6 epitope corresponds to amino acids 459-478 of the spike protein, determined by an enzyme-linked immunosorbent assay (ELISA) using a synthetic series of SARS-CoV-2-S1-RBD peptides, as shown in Table S1.
 The amino acid sequence at 459-478 is highly conserved in SARS-CoV-2 and bat RaTG13 spike proteins but not in the spike protein of another bat species, Khosta-2 (Figure 2A).
 Consistently, CvMab-6 recognized the bat coronavirus RaTG13 spike protein but did not react with the bat coronavirus Khosta2 spike protein (Figures 2B and 2C, respectively).
 This region was not the binding interface between ACE2 and RBD (Figure 2D), and consistently CvMab-6 did not inhibit ACE2-RBD binding in ELISAs (Figure 2E), confirming that CvMab-6 is a non-neutralizing antibody.
+Consistent with the results shown in Figures 1B and 1D, the amino acid sequence corresponding to the CvMab-6 epitope was highly conserved among SARS-CoV-2 variants (Figure 2F).

-The CvMab-62, an anti-S2 antibody, also showed weak reactivity towards Khosta-2, unlike the control anti-S2 antibody 1A9 which recognizes the highly conserved region, Wuhan-Hu-1 spike protein at amino acids position 1029-1192 (Figures 2F and 2G).
-As summarized in Figures 2H and S1, western blot analysis using the deletion mutants of the S2 protein revealed that CvMab-62 did not interact with the mutants lacking residues 1070-1162.
-The spike protein of bat Khosta2 differs from SARS-CoV-2 in the corresponding 1070-1162 residue region due to amino acid substitutions such as A1070S, E1072D, D1084K, H1088Y, S1097T, E1111Q, Q1113E, I1114V, D1118E, V1122E, and D1146E (Figure 2I), and additional western blot analyses revealed that mutations A1070S, E1072D, D1084K/H1088Y, QPEV (E1111Q/Q1113E/I1114V), the deletion from 1085-1122, and the deletion from 1149-1162 do not impact CvMab-62 binding, but D1146E mutation disrupts CvMab-62 binding (Figure S1).
-In addition, the binding of CvMab-62 to the S2 region does not require the presence of residues 1149-1162 (KEELDKYFKNHTSP), a common epitope for most anti-S2 neutralizing antibodies, 34,45 indicating that the CvMab-62 epitope is novel within the region of residues 1123-1148, with a particular focus on D1146.
+The CvMab-62, an anti-S2 antibody, also showed weak reactivity toward Khosta-2, unlike the control anti-S2 antibody 1A9 which recognizes the highly conserved region, Wuhan-Hu-1 spike protein at amino acids position 1029-1192 (Figures 2G and 2J).
+As summarized in Figures 2I and S1, western blot analysis using the deletion mutants of the S2 protein revealed that CvMab-62 did not interact with the mutants lacking residues 1070-1162.
+The spike protein of bat Khosta2 differs from SARS-CoV-2 in the corresponding 1070-1162 residue region due to amino acid substitutions such as A1070S, E1072D, D1084K, H1088Y, S1097T, E1111Q, Q1113E, I1114V, D1118E, V1122E, and D1146E (Figure 2J), and additional western blot analyses revealed that mutations A1070S, E1072D, D1084K/H1088Y, QPEV (E1111Q/Q1113E/I1114V), the deletion from 1085 to 1122 and the deletion from 1149 to 1162 do not impact CvMab-62 binding, but D1146E mutation disrupts CvMab-62 binding (Figure S1).
+In addition, the binding of CvMab-62 to the S2 region does not require the presence of residues